· 7 min read

 |The device cannot show the ATT dialog to ask for consent.

-On restricted devices the “Allow Apps To Request To Track” setting is disabled.
+The “Allow Apps To Request To Track” setting is disabled on restricted devices.
 This can be disabled in 2 different scenarios.

 Back to the opt-in rate details